SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ![Image](../figures/gcp5.PNG){ width="800" }
     </figure>

-    Give the bucket an unique name, set it to a region close by and make it of size 20 GB as seen in the image.
+    Give the bucket an unique name, set it to a region close by and importantly remember to enable *Object versioning* under the last tab.
+Finally click `Create`.

-2. After creating the storage, you should be able to see it if you type
+2. After creating the storage, you should be able to see it online and you should be able to see it if you type in your local terminal:

     ```bash
     gsutil ls